 Malmo

 Malmo is the 3rd largest city in Sweden, but is more like a little brother to the neighboring Copenhagen.
-Both are joined by a huge bridge over the sea: Oresund.
-You can easily see this engineering marvel from either side of the sea, even until Helsingborg.
+Both are joined by a huge bridge over the Oresund strait.
+You can easily see this engineering marvel from the either side of the strait, even until Helsingborg.

 I ate quick lunch in Malmo and had a realization of just how expensive Sweden is!
-A small toast and sweet for 14 euros!
-But it at least allowed me to charge my depleted phone battery.
+A small toast and a dessert for 14 euros!
+But the cafe stop at least allowed me to charge my depleted phone battery.

 After lunch, my pace slowed down a bit.
-The sun was boiling down and I was stopping every now and then to fill my water bottles at WC.
-The Swedish wc infrastructure is the best of its kind.
+The sun was beaming down intense heat and I was stopping every now and then to fill my water bottles at WC.
+The Swedish WC infrastructure is one of the best of its kind.
 In Malmo, there are hundreds of free public toilets.
 Each toilet is quipped with multiple rooms, including wheelchair accessible ones, showers, water spouts and even air pumps.

 I rode almost 80KMs and decided to call it a day.
-I was near an amazingly beautiful port of X. In Sweden ( and many other european countries), there is a concept of shelters for hikers.
+I was near an amazingly beautiful port of Barsebackhamm.
+In Sweden (and many other European countries), there is a concept of shelters for hikers.
 If you need a place to stay dry during a rain, or to crash the night, shelters are perfect.
 I thought that it would be a good place to camp, so I looked for nearby shelters on the shelter app.
 There are some very interesting shelters in Sweden, built by innovative group of architects.
 And I saw one from this nearby, so decided to have a closer look.

 ”Hey there!”